Achievable logoAchievable logo

 401(k):

 • A 401(k) is the most common type of qualified defined contribution plan.
-Employees may allocate a portion of their salaries to this plan, and contributions are excluded from their income for federal income tax purposes (Contributions to qualified plans have no affect on the employees’ Social Security tax liability).
+Employees may allocate a portion of their salaries to this plan, and contributions are excluded from their income for federal income tax purposes.
+Contributions reduce taxable income for federal income tax but remain subject to Social Security and Medicare (FICA) taxes.
 Contributions and earnings grow tax deferred until withdrawn.
 Withdrawals from a 401(k) plan are taxed as ordinary income and may be subject to an additional 10% federal tax penalty if withdrawn prior to age 59½.

 Roth 401(k):